 Requisites: information about any unit dependencies, including, Type (co-requisite; pre-requisite), Name of requisite units.

-Other course availability: indicate whether the unit-owning department allows this unit to be used by other courses (e.g. the equivalent of ‘service teaching’).
+Is the unit generally available?
+Indicate whether the unit-owning department allows this unit to be used by other courses.
+(Y/N)

 Period the unit will run: Choose one from: Semester 1; Semester 2; Academic Year; Calendar Year (e.g. 52 weeks); Summer Vacation.
 Included on the unit catalogue webpage.

-Teaching and learning activity types: common, defined types of delivery, from: lectures; seminars; group projects; tutorials; online learning; independent study; design studio; laboratory classes; problem-based learning classes.
+Teaching and learning activity types: common, defined types of delivery, from.
+Choose from: lectures; seminars; group projects; tutorials; online learning; independent study; design studio; laboratory classes; problem-based learning classes.
 This will appear in the ‘Description’ section of the unit catalogue webpage.

 *For each type of activity above: